elastic/ecs/rfcs/0000-wildcard-data-type.md

         name: text
 ```

-Note the existing `text` data type multi-field will remain to support tokenized searches.
+Note the existing `text` data type multi-field will remain only if there is a need to support tokenized searches.

 ## Usage